cloakwiss/cobweb/README.md

 # Cobweb

-Simple and minimal application which saves webpages as EPUB document, with focus on good defaults.
-It is based on a very simple web scrapper so it will not work with pages that use javascript to construct pages after loading them.
+A lightweight and minimal application that saves webpages as EPUB documents, prioritizing good defaults.
+It uses a basic web scraper, so it may not work with pages that rely on JavaScript for dynamic content.